fillantrophy02/COVID-19-Interactive-Health-Screening-Tool/README.md

-# Covid Response Template Translations
+# COVID-19 Interactive Health Screening Tool

 This project generates annotated google response forms based on the questions and translations available at